Cytinus

 Cytinus is a genus of parasitic flowering plants.
 Species in this genus do not produce chlorophyll, but rely fully on its host plant.
 Cytinus usually parasitizes Cistus and Halimium, two genera of plants in the family Cistaceae.
 It has also been found on Ptilostemon chamaepeuce.

 Several species are found in the Mediterranean Region, South Africa, with a possibly undescribed species from Madagascar.

 Biology

 C. capensis and C. sanguineus are dioecious, while C. hypocistis is monoecious.

 C. hypocistis has been shown to infect mainly Halimium halimifolium and Cistus monspeliensis in Portugal.

 Systematics

 The genus Cytinus was previously included in the parasitic family Rafflesiaceae, but is now put into the family Cytinaceae (order Malvales), together with the genus Bdallophytum with four species.

-Cytinus ruber is no longer considered a separate species, but is now a subspecies of C. hypocistis.